-“What is a non owner policy?”
-It may seem strange to purchase an insurance policy to drive a vehicle if you don’t own a vehicle , but it’s actually a smart thing to do.
-Even if you don’t own a car, truck or motorcycle you may sometimes borrow one owned by someone else, and you can be held liable if you cause an accident while driving it.
+It may seem strange to buy an insurance policy to drive a car if you don’t own a vehicle, but it’s a wise thing to do.
+Even if you don’t own a car, truck, or motorcycle, you may sometimes borrow one owned by someone else.
+If you do, you can be liable for injury or property damage if you cause an accident while driving it.
 A non owner policy provides secondary liability coverage if you’re in an at-fault accident that injures or causes property damage to the other party involved.

 What does a non owner policy cover?

-When you purchase an SR22 non owner insurance or FR44 non owner insurance policy, there are limitations.
-A non owner policy covers you when you operate any vehicle that you do not own (a vehicle that is owned and insured by someone else).
-It offers liability coverage only, for bodily injury and property damage to the other party in an accident in which you are at fault.
-Non owner insurance protects you against liability claims that the other party involved files.
-But it does not cover damages to the vehicle you were driving, or injury to you or to passengers in the vehicle you were driving.
-Comprehensive and collision coverage (repairs to the vehicle you are driving) are not included in a non owner policy.
+SR22 non owner insurance and FR44 non owner insurance policies have coverage limitations.
+They cover only you – the person listed on the declaration page.
+You cannot add other drivers to this policy.
+This type of insurance covers you when operating any vehicle you do not own (a vehicle owned and insured by someone else).
+It will cover injury and damage claims brought by the other party or parties in an accident when you are at fault.
+It does not cover damage to the vehicle you were driving or injury to you or passengers in the car you were driving.
+You cannot get comprehensive or collision coverage (repairs to the vehicle you were operating) with a non owner policy.

-A non owner SR22 policy is considered secondary insurance.
-The owner of any vehicle you drive must be covered by their own insurance, which is the primary insurance.
-For example, if you borrow your neighbor’s car and cause an accident, your neighbor’s auto insurance would cover damages up to the limits of their policy, then your non owner policy would provide coverage beyond those limits, if necessary.
+Any vehicle you drive must have owner insurance coverage, the primary insurance.
+Your non owner policy is secondary insurance.
+For example, if you borrow your neighbor’s car and cause an accident, your neighbor’s auto insurance would cover damages up to the limits of their policy.
+Your insurance would provide coverage beyond those limits, if necessary.

 - Vehicles in your household